 Informational Interviewing (Short-term Mentoring)

-An informational interview is an interview that the student initiates – he or she be in charge of creating and asking the questions.
-The community professional, or informational interview mentor, will provide insights to the job, career, and industry through answering questions.
-The purpose is to obtain information, which allows students the opportunity to still learn about what to expect or what steps to take in order to prepare to enter the field they are interested in.
+An informational interview is an interview that the student initiates – he or she is in charge of creating and asking the questions.
+The community professional, or informational interview mentor, will provide insights into the job, career, and industry through answering questions.
+The purpose is to obtain information which allows students the opportunity to still learn about what to expect or what steps to take in order to prepare to enter the field they are interested in.
 It is one of the best sources for gathering information about what’s happening in an occupation or an industry, and to talk to people working in the field.
-The information gathered by students throughout the informational interview will allow them to put the career of interest into context and help them determine if they want to focus their time, energy and money into that as a career.
+The information gathered by students throughout the informational interview will allow them to put the career of interest into context and help them determine if they want to focus their time, energy and money on that as a career.

 - giving students a meaningful introduction into the world of work,